TO EACH HIS OWN CINTURATO

 New eco-friendly materials and the elimination of highly aromatic oils from the compounds minimise the environmental impact, both at the production stage and over the life of the tire, with no reduction in driving pleasure, cornering control or performance.

 “Green Performance” technology means fuel consumption could be reduced and environmental impact limited.
 But a lot depends on your driving habits.
 Here is some practical advice on how to make the most of the money saving opportunities presented by the Cinturato.

-1) Tyre pressures should be checked regularly, especially before a long journey.
-If tyres aren’t inflated correctly, they generate more rolling resistance and your vehicle will consume more fuel.
+1) Tire pressures should be checked regularly, especially before a long journey.
+If tires aren’t inflated correctly, they generate more rolling resistance and your vehicle will consume more fuel.